jfleach/weather_application/README.md

 # Weather Application

-The following document describes the installation and usage instructions.
+The following documentation describes the installation and usage instructions.

 ## Base Operating System Installation